What do clinical trial results mean?

 Other end points

-Researchers use different factors to see how well a treatment works.
+Researchers look at different factors to see how well a treatment works.
 They call these the trial end points.
-Many trials have more than one end point.
-They are called primary and secondary end points.
+Trials usually have both primary and secondary end points.

-The primary end point is the thing that the research team are most interested in finding out.
-It is the question that the trial is designed to answer.
-It may be how long people live after different treatments.
-Or how long it is before the cancer comes back.
+The primary end point is the main aim of the trial.
+It is the main question that the trial is designed to answer.
+It may be to see:

 Below are some of the terms researchers use when they are looking at trial results.